Valley Ridge Residence

 Infusing a playful sophistication for connection and delight

-Envelope worked closely with the exceptional interior design team at the Office of Charles de Lisle to craft a comfortable personal sanctuary out of a towering five-story house.
+Envelope worked closely with the exceptional interior design team at the Office of Charles de Lisle to craft a comfortable personal sanctuary out of a five-story spec house built up into the hillside.
 Both a fun family home and a sophisticated site for memorable events, the architecture and interiors compose a progression of settings from the intimate and to the expansive, engaging views afforded by the home’s ridge-top setting.